SAP-samples/teched2025-XP262/README.md

     - [Exercise 1.2 - Exercise 1 Sub Exercise 2 Description](exercises/ex1#exercise-12-sub-exercise-2-description)

 ### 🛠 Exercise 2 - SAP Build Process Automation
-> In this exercise, you will assume the role of a Developer.
+> In this exercise, you'll assume the role of a Developer.
 > With SAP Build Process Automation, you'll create a sales order approval process that can be triggered with an API call, and then run it by sending the sales order details in the API call.

 - [Exercise 2 - Second Exercise Description](exercises/ex2/)